Hiring is the most significant decision you make in your business, and it’s the hardest one to fix if you get it wrong.

 A job interview may take anywhere from twenty minutes to two hours, depending on the complexity of the role.
-This might seem like a long time but consider how much time you spend dealing with people you shouldn’t have hired in the first place!
+This might seem like a long time but consider how much time you could spend dealing with people you shouldn’t have hired in the first place!
 Most leaders spend 1% of their time interviewing the candidate, and 90% of their time trying to deal with an underperformer; someone they should never have hired.
 I want to help you turn that ratio around.

 What You are Trying to Find Out as the Interviewer

 When I interview, I’m trying to discover the candidate’s basic work trajectory.
 There are only three possible trajectories the candidate is on:

 - A downward trajectory.
 Things haven’t worked out in the past for them, and they are slowly headed downward in a career sense.

 - A flat trajectory.
 This person has received a satisfactory rating but has never risen above that.
 They receive lukewarm ratings from past bosses because they have shown only adequate performance in the past.
 They’re not bad enough to fire, and not good enough to rehire.

 - An upward trajectory.
 The candidate has seen increasing levels of responsibility and learning.
 They receive high marks from past bosses and are enthusiastic about taking on new challenges.